zhangyihome/code-push-cli/cli/README.md

 Which of these commands you should use is mostly a matter of requirements and/or preference.
 However, we generally recommend using the relevant platform-specific command to start (since it greatly simplifies the experience), and then leverage the general-purpose `release` command if/when greater control is needed.

-*NOTE: Only 50 most recent releases in a deployment can be discovered and downloaded by the clients.*
+*NOTE: Only the 50 most recent releases in a deployment can be discovered and downloaded by the clients.*

 ### Releasing Updates (General)